 - Since you’ve removed competition, it’s almost as though you have a monopoly.
 Prices (set by customers themselves) will tend to be closer to the value than the cost.
-If customers don’t know what your cost is, then, if they can, they will probably choose to pay a price close to the value, since most people try to be fair (in my experience, and psychological experiments confirm this).
+If they can, customers will probably choose to pay a price close to the value, since most people try to be fair (in my experience, and psychological experiments confirm this).

 - Since a competitive sales environment drives prices down towards the cost, but people would probably choose to pay something closer to the value, in theory, on average, you should make more money on each sale if you let people choose their own prices.